kobrix/Minimal-Gulp-Sass-Pug-starter/README.md

 Minimal Gulp-Sass-Pug starter
 ==============================================================

 A blank-sheet playground starter kit based on [Sass](http://sass-lang.com) and [Pug](https://pugjs.org/) and run with [Gulp](https://gulpjs.com).
-There’s not a lot here, it’s not a framework, has no support for compiling .js or images, and may not work on your setup.
+There’s not a lot here, it’s not a framework, has no support for compiling .js ~~or images~~, and may not work on your setup.
 The gulpfile may not be the most elegant either, and you might have different views on tabbing, etc.

 I made this purely as a starter for my own stand-alone experiments with css.
 That said, free to grab and fandoogle it to your own dastardly purposes.